Successful organizations understand that consumers pay the bills and great customer service is the key to business success.

 Educating the consumer about what to expect can go a long way in helping to manage their expectations.

-If it exceeds that, I’m tickled if it doesn’t perform as described, I’m disappointed.
+If it exceeds that, I’m tickled; if it doesn’t perform as described, I’m disappointed.

 In the same way, when I go to the doctor and am told that the wait time will be 15 minutes, I’m content until about the 20-minute point.

-2. System to Address Customer Issues
+3. System to Address Customer Issues

-Things happen and whether it is a faulty product or a less than perfect service experience, every organization should have a system and process in place to quickly correct customer issues.
+Things happen, and whether it is a faulty product or a less-than-perfect service experience, every organization should have a system and process in place to quickly correct customer issues.

 Develop a service recovery process and train employees on how to deal with customer complaints.
-Track complaints and develop improvement plans based on data.

-3. Monitor On-line Chatter
+4. Monitor On-line Chatter

 With the prevalence of social media, angry consumers go to the web to vent their frustrations.

-I used to tell my employees “if I don’t know its broke I can’t fix it.”
+I used to tell my employees, “If I don’t know it’s broke I can’t fix it.”

 Set up Google alerts for your business so you can know if someone is complaining about your business online.

-4. Solicit Customer Feedback
+5. Solicit Customer Feedback

 Take time to solicit customer feedback by using customer satisfaction survey tools and customer comment cards.